-Between entrepreneurial ventures, Gerard helped lead Swisscom's international expansion in India.
+Between entrepreneurial ventures, Gerard helped lead Swisscom's international expansion in South Asia.
 In this capacity, he managed telecom

 M&A activities and oversaw startup investments of US$250 million in Indian GSM businesses, which were eventually acquired by Vodafone for US$19 billion.

 More recently in Seattle, Gerard has worked for Mixpo, a Madrona Ventures Web Advertising company and Verdiem, a Kleiner Perkins Green Tech company.

 Gerard has conducted MBA workshops at UW Foster School of Business and served local organizations such as World Trade Club, OneWorld Now!, World Affairs

-Council, TiE-Seattle, Washington Technology Industry Association (WTIA), CityClub of Seattle, Seattle Swiss Society, Puget Sound Chapter of the American Marketing Association, Seattle Direct Marketing Association, and Puget Sound Chapter of the Public Relations Society of America.
+Council, TiE-Seattle, Washington Technology Industry Association (WTIA), CityClub of Seattle, Seattle Swiss Society, Puget Sound Chapter of the American Marketing Association, and Puget Sound Chapter of the Public Relations Society of America.